 - Such representation can only be sustained so long as the lawyer involved feels that he or she can continue to provide competent and zealous representation to each client.
 If you and your fellow heirs and/or beneficiaries cannot agree on one point or another (such as how a specific asset should be distributed), or if the lawyer cannot advance the interests of one client without disadvantaging another client, the lawyer is ethically obligated to withdraw from representing all of the clients (leaving everyone to find new attorneys);

 - If the situation described above occurs (and in a probate or will contest proceeding, the chances of such a situation developing are greater), this will significantly prolong the time it will take for the will contest proceeding and probate case in general to be resolved.

 - In the event this situation occurs, neither you nor any of your fellow heirs or beneficiaries will likely be entitled to recover any of the fees you have paid to the attorneys who must withdraw.
 This means you will likely end up spending more money in attorneys’ fees than you would have if you retained your own counsel at the outset of the contest.

 Just because something may be permissible, then, does not mean it is in your best interest to do so.
 Your interests will almost invariably be better served by an attorney who is committed to protecting your rights and seeking what is in your personal best interest.

 Speak with Your Sheffield Village Will Contest Attorney Today

-The Kryszak & Associates is committed to providing Sheffield Village residents and those located in central Ohio with professional and dedicated legal representation throughout the probate process and in will contests and other similar proceedings.
+The Kryszak Law Firm is committed to providing Sheffield Village residents and those located in central Ohio with professional and dedicated legal representation throughout the probate process and in will contests and other similar proceedings.
 We believe your interests are best served by having our knowledgeable and experienced legal team on your side.
 Call our Sheffield Village office at 440-934-5330 to schedule your initial consultation with our legal team today.